ent/ent/doc/website/blog/2021-11-1-sync-to-external-data-systems-using-hooks.md

 database backing an Ent application (e.g. MySQL or PostgreSQL) with external services.
-For example, users would like to create or delete a record from within their CRM when a user is created or deleted in Ent, publish a message to a [Pub/Sub system](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) when an entity is updated, or verify references to blobs in object storages such as AWS S3 or Google Cloud Storage.
+For example, users would like to create or delete a record from within their CRM when a user is created or deleted in Ent, publish a message to a [Pub/Sub system](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) when an entity is updated, or verify references to blobs in object storage such as AWS S3 or Google Cloud Storage.

 Ensuring consistency between two separate data systems is not a simple task.
 When we want to propagate, for example, the deletion of a record in one system to another, there is no obvious way to guarantee that the two systems will end in